 Memorial

 Memorial (Мемориал) was founded in the late 1980s during the Glasnost era to document and preserve memory of Soviet political repression — labour camps, executions, and mass deportations.
-It evolved into Russia's most respected human rights organisation, documenting abuses in Chechnya and other conflict zones, maintaining databases of political prisoners, and providing legal support to victims of state violence.
+It became one of Russia's most prominent civil society organisations, documenting abuses in Chechnya and other conflict zones, maintaining databases of political prisoners, and providing legal support to victims of state violence.

 The Russian Supreme Court ordered the liquidation of the International Memorial Society in December 2021, citing violations of foreign agent laws.
 Memorial continued operating internationally.
 In April 2026, a further escalation: the Russian Supreme Court designated Memorial an "extremist organisation," effectively criminalising any association with it inside Russia under threat of lengthy prison sentences.